 Separately, the PSA and BW Integrated Systems teams have worked together to design and manufacture industry-leading canning lines for beverage customers that are prioritizing more recyclable materials, i.e., aluminum cans.

 With more innovations and sustainability initiatives on the horizon, the future looks bright for BW Packaging Systems and our customers.
 As we enter 2021, we will continue to measure success by the ways we touch the lives of our customers, partners, and employees.
 We look forward working to working with you in the future.
 Thank you.

-About Carol O’Neill – Group President, Packaging
+About the author: Carol O’Neill

-Carol leads efforts to enhance alignment and capabilities of the five divisions within the Barry-Wehmiller Packaging Platform including Accraply, BW Flexible Systems, BW Integrated Systems, Pneumatic Scale Angelus and Synerlink.
+As the BW Packaging Systems Group President, Carol leads efforts to enhance alignment and capabilities of the five divisions within the Barry-Wehmiller Packaging Platform including Accraply, BW Flexible Systems, BW Integrated Systems, Pneumatic Scale Angelus and Synerlink.
 Drawn to Barry-Wehmiller’s culture and values, Carol joined the organization in 2014 to serve as Vice President of Strategy, Technology and Key Initiatives.
 She accepted the role of Group President, Packaging in 2016.